I Have 3 Serious Mental Illnesses — But That Won't Stop Me From Having Kids

 ”

-It wasn’t just my own health that worried me — it was my future son's or daughter’s.
+It wasn’t just my own health that worried me — it was my future child's.
 Children with a depressed parent are two to three times more likely to develop depression.
-Studies suggest there could be a link between maternal anxiety during pregnancy and a variety of health issues for the fetus, from low birth weight to developing ADHD.
+Studies suggest there could be a link between maternal anxiety during pregnancy and a variety of health issues for the foetus, from low birth weight to developing ADHD.
 What scared me most of all, however, was no matter how much support I had, I knew my future children would be affected by my illnesses at some point.
-What if a stressful day at work triggered a panic attack and I had to miss one of their soccer games?
+What if a stressful day at work triggered a panic attack and I had to miss one of their football games?
 What if they assumed my absence meant I didn’t love them?
 Worse yet, what if they blamed themselves for my health problems?

 Advertisement